rscope-user/bro-scripts-for-tests/exfil-detection-framework/README.md

 Summary
 ---------
 The Exfil framework detects file uploads by watching connections for 'bursts' in upstream traffic.
-A 'burst' is an event where the upstream byte rate of a connection surpasses a partiuclar threshold (2000 bytes/sec by default).
+A 'burst' is an event where the upstream byte rate of a connection surpasses a particular threshold (2000 bytes/sec by default).
 If the burst is sustained for more than a particular number of bytes (~65K by default), a Notice will be issued.

 ### Upstream TCP byte rate in session with file transfer
 ```